 Rafaelo is a quick day case procedure.
 Very little pain relief is required after the procedure, some people do take a couple of paracetamol for a day or two, but others don’t need any pain relief.

 You may have some discomfort lasting for up to three weeks.
-Continue taking painkillers as advised by the hospital.
+Continue taking painkillers as advised by your healthcare team.

 Follow your surgeon's advice about going back to work.
 You can expect to be off work for one or two weeks, depending on the nature of your job.
 Your surgeon will give you specific advice about when you can resume your normal lifestyle.
 You shouldn't do any heavy lifting, standing for long periods or strenuous exercise, but light exercise, such as walking, will help to speed up your recovery.

 Most patients can expect to experience immediate cessation of their symptoms post Rafaelo procedure.
 Apart from possibly some slight bleeding within the first two weeks of treatment, there should be no other significant side effects.